ggonzaleze/Hello-world/README.md

 # Hello-world
 Hi!
-I'm a student of computer science who enjoys programming, reading, dancing, traveling and learning new things.
+I'm Georgina and I'm a student of computer systems engineering who enjoys programming, reading, traveling and learning new things.